Peace-and-Passion/go-whosonfirst-geojson/README.md

 }
 ```

-## The long version
+## The longer version

-This is really a "GeoJSON" specific library, yet.
+This isn't really a "GeoJSON" specific library, yet.
 Right now it's just a thin wrapper around the [Gabs](https://github.com/jeffail/gabs) utility for wrangling unknown JSON structures in to a Go `WOFFeature` struct.

 Eventually it would be nice to make Gabs hold hands with Paul Mach's [go.geojson](https://github.com/paulmach/go.geojson) and use the former to handle the GeoJSON properties dictionary.
 But that day is not today.

+## The longer longer version

+Right now this library has evolved and grown functionality on as-needed basis, targeting on Who's On First specific use-cases.
+As such it consists of a handful of WOF struct types - `WOFFeature` and `WOFPolygon` and `WOFSpatial` - that are wrappers around other people's heavy-lifting.
+There are not any WOF related interfaces but that's really the direction we want to head in... but we're not there yet.
+So things will probably change in the short-term.
+Not too much , hopefully.

 ## See also